Can You Repackage MCA Loans?

 If your business has taken out multiple merchant cash advances (MCAs), you're not alone—and you may be feeling the financial pressure.
 Many small business owners find themselves juggling multiple daily payments to different MCA funders, leading to cash flow issues and stress.

-What Is MCA Consolidation?
+What Is MCA Repackaging?

-Merchant cash advance consolidation refers to the process of combining multiple MCAs into a single, more manageable repayment plan.
+Merchant cash advance repackage refers to the process of combining multiple MCAs into a single, more manageable repayment plan.
 The goal is to reduce your daily or weekly payment burden and regain control of your cash flow.

-Options for MCA Consolidation
+Options for MCA Restructuring

-1. Reverse Consolidation (or MCA Stacking Loan)
+1. Reverse Restructuring (or MCA Stacking Loan)

 This is when a new funder provides a lump sum or line of credit to cover the daily payments owed to your existing MCA funders.
 In return, you agree to make a single daily payment to the new funder.